aayeshakazi76-source/python-basics/README.md

 ## How to Run the Code
-1. Download and install Python from python.org (tick Add Python to PATH during installation).
+1.Download and install Python from python.org (tick Add Python to PATH during installation).

 2.After installation, open the IDLE (Python) application.